"I don't feel good... Could I take a bath?"

 Emergency Portable Shower Kit

-According to a co-design project researching with students from medical devices department, I found severely injured patients who cannot take care themselves independently in the ICU are confronting poor hygiene condition.
-Nurses have to use a hot towel to clean their body because these patients are unable to stand up.
+During a co-design research project with students from the medical devices department, I found that severely injured patients who cannot take care of themselves independently in the ICU are confronting poor hygiene conditions.
+Nurses have to use a hot towel to clean their bodies because these patients are unable to stand up.
 The idea is inspired by the concept of the inflatable pool.
-It helps nurses easily clean up patients' body when they are lying on the bed.
+It helps nurses easily clean up patients' bodies when they are lying on the bed.

-Bathing water drains out of the air bed through the specially designed channel, so water will not accumulate in the bed after deflating it.
-HBPK suits various nursing environments with low cost. (healthcare center, senior home, field hospital, etc.) Comparing to those expensive and complicated bath machines, minders only need to prepare hot water and empty buckets.
-By quickly setting up the HBPK, they are able to release patient's suffering in anytime and anyplace.
+Bathing water drains out of bed through the specially designed channel, so water will not accumulate in the bed after deflating it.
+EPS suits various nursing environments at a low cost. (healthcare center, senior home, field hospital, etc.) Compared to those expensive and complicated bath machines, minders only need to prepare hot water and empty buckets.
+By quickly setting up the EPS, they can release patients' suffering anytime and anywhere.